simonefrisco/data-engineering-zoomcamp-final-project/aws-ec2-config/readme.md

 ### Setup Secrets

+- Make sure to setup the Redshift Cluster, I used the Serverless Redshift Service (that give you 300$ as free credit)
-Create a .env file with `nano .env` and set credentials from kaggle.json file:
+- Create a .env file with `nano .env` and set credentials from kaggle.json file:

 ```
 KAGGLE_USERNAME=XXXXXXXX